open-mmlab/mmyolo/docs/en/advanced_guides/how_to.md

 ## Apply multiple Necks

 If you want to stack multiple Necks, you can directly set the Neck parameters in the config.
-MMYOLO supports concatenating multiple Necks in the form of `List`backbone network's output channels match the neck network's input channel.
+MMYOLO supports concatenating multiple Necks in the form of `List`.
 You need to ensure that the output channel of the previous Neck matches the input channel of the next Neck.
 If you need to adjust the number of channels, you can insert the `mmdet.ChannelMapper` module to align the number of channels between multiple Necks.
 The specific configuration is as follows:

 ```python
 _base_ = './yolov5_s-v61_syncbn_8xb16-300e_coco.py'